-DGCM is committed to managing expenses as illustrated from 2018 to 2020.
-The increase in costs over the past two years is due to post-pandemic normalization of critical regulatory oversight functions, and the preparations for the expanding scope of DGCM's mandate under new legislation receiving royal ascent in July 2022.
-Relative to Systems' assets, expenses have declined over the past five years,
+DGCM is committed to managing expenses.
+The increase in costs over the past three years is due to post-pandemic normalization of critical regulatory oversight functions, and ensuring sufficient resources and frameworks are in place to support DGCM's expanded mandate and the increasing complexity of its operating environment.
+Relative to Systems' assets, expenses remained steady between 1.30 and 1.33 bps.